 Specify a face recognition model

-The Face API uses machine learning models to perform operations on human faces in images.
+The Face service uses machine learning models to perform operations on human faces in images.
 We continue to improve the accuracy of our models based on customer feedback and advances in research, and we deliver these improvements as model updates.
 Developers have the option to specify which version of the face recognition model they'd like to use; they can choose the model that best fits their use case.

 You should be familiar with the concepts of AI face detection and identification.
-If you aren't, see these how-to guides first:
+If you aren't, see these guides first: